rafasgj/rafaeljeffman.com/projects/freeipa/en/basic-lab-ad-trust.md

     > The Windows VHD image file will have different names depending on the version you selected.
-The resulting filename should easily identify the version being used, like _w2k22_ for Windows Server 2022, or _w2k19_ for Windovs Server 2019, for example.
+The resulting filename should easily identify the version being used, like _w2k22_ for Windows Server 2022, or _w2k19_ for Windows Server 2019, for example.

 3. Create VM

     In this example, 1 virtual CPU and 4GB or RAM is used, what seems to make initial configuration much more slow, but will have little to no effect later.
-You may also use the virt-manager GUI to create the VM, importing the VM file.
+You may also use the `virt-manager` GUI to create the VM, importing the VM file.

     ```none